Sexual dysfunction: Causes

 There are many factors which may result in a person experiencing a sexual dysfunction.
 These may result from emotional or physical causes.
 Emotional factors include interpersonal or psychological problems, which include depression, sexual fears or guilt, past sexual trauma, and sexual disorders.

 Sexual dysfunction is especially common among people who have anxiety disorders.
 Ordinary anxiety can cause erectile dysfunction in men without psychiatric problems, but clinically diagnosable disorders such as panic disorder commonly cause avoidance of intercourse and premature ejaculation.
 Pain during intercourse is often a comorbidity of anxiety disorders among women.

 Physical factors that can lead to sexual dysfunctions include the use of drugs, such as alcohol, nicotine, narcotics, stimulants, antihypertensives, antihistamines, and some psychotherapeutic drugs.
 For women, almost any physiological change that affects the reproductive system—premenstrual syndrome, pregnancy and the postpartum period, and menopause—can have an adverse effect on libido.
 Back injuries may also impact sexual activity, as can problems with an enlarged prostate gland, problems with blood supply, or nerve damage (as in sexual dysfunction after spinal cord injuries).
 Diseases such as diabetic neuropathy, multiple sclerosis, tumors, and, rarely, tertiary syphilis may also impact activity, as can the failure of various organ systems (such as the heart and lungs), endocrine disorders (thyroid, pituitary, or adrenal gland problems), hormonal deficiencies (low testosterone, other androgens, or estrogen), and some birth defects.

 In the context of heterosexual relationships, one of the main reasons for the decline in sexual activity among these couples is the male partner experiencing erectile dysfunction.
 This can be very distressing for the male partner, causing poor body image, and it can also be a major source of low desire for these men.
 In aging women, it is natural for the vagina to narrow and atrophy.
 If a woman does not participate in sexual activity regularly (in particular, activities involving vaginal penetration), she will not be able to immediately accommodate a penis without risking pain or injury if she decides to engage in penetrative intercourse.
 This can turn into a vicious cycle that often leads to female sexual dysfunction.

 According to Emily Wentzell, American culture has anti-aging sentiments that have caused sexual dysfunction to become "an illness that needs treatment" instead of viewing it as a natural part of the aging process.
 Not all cultures seek treatment; for example, a population of men living in Mexico often accept ED as a normal part of their maturing sexuality.

-Post SSRI sexual dysfunction
+With SSRI medication

 Sexual problems are common with SSRIs, which can cause anorgasmia, erectile dysfunction, diminished libido, genital numbness, and sexual anhedonia (pleasureless orgasm).
 Poor sexual function is also one of the most common reasons people stop the medication.
 In some cases, symptoms of sexual dysfunction may persist after discontinuation of SSRIs.
-This combination of symptoms is sometimes referred to as Post-SSRI Sexual Dysfunction (PSSD).
+This combination of symptoms is sometimes referred to as post-SSRI sexual dysfunction.